VioletteCrochet/NodeFinalAPI/README.md

 `{ "classeName" : "", "spells" : "", "role" : "" }`

-There you have all the details and tips to nicely use the API.
+There you have all the details and tips to nicely use the API. in case you want to check out our data manually, open the "json" folder, a copy of each collection is available.

 Thanks for using our API.
 Enjoy !